rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 2. The average students who learnt a bit but were average
 3. Those who were going to be good despite being at university

-You need to be something like type 3 if you have any hope of doing this yourself.
+You need to be something like type 3 if you have any hope of learning to be a programmer by yourself.
 How do you become type 3?
 I don't know.
 Certainly curiosity is part of a good programmer.
 Patience and lack of patience, at the appropriate time, is another.  `Larry Wall <http://c2.com/cgi/wiki?LazinessImpatienceHubris>`_ has a great quote along these lines.